VovkaZy/weather_report/README.md

 3).
 Run it from terminal (command line):
   `ruby weather.rb`

-P.S.: If you want to change city, just open app file `weather.rb`, change a `uri` link to your city using website from head and save it.
+P.S.: If you want to change city, just open app file `weather.rb`, change a `uri` variable link to your city using website from head and save it.